w3f/polkadot-wiki/docs/general/kusama/kusama-timeline.md

 [block #516558](https://kusama.subscan.io/block/516558) was significantly higher.
 This is partly what contributes to the much higher ratio of missed blocks on Kusama versus Polkadot today.

-## Kusama's Current Adventure: Auctions
+## Auctions

 Kusama promised chaos, and it delivered on that promise.
-On June 15th, 2021, the roll out of the first public parachain slot auction commenced, marking the beginning of the end to deliver on the last piece of core functionality outlined in the Polkadot whitepaper: purpose-built, interoperable parachains.
+On June 15th, 2021, the roll out of the first public parachain slot [auction](../../learn/learn-auction.md) commenced, marking the beginning of the end to deliver on the last piece of core functionality outlined in the Polkadot whitepaper: purpose-built, interoperable parachains.

 Teams and projects looking to become an official parachain on the Kusama network have been working hard to bring their technologies to life, many of whom started a